Admission to Master’s Programmes

 Stage 2: Essay Evaluation and Interviews

-• Essay assessment: Shortlisted applicants’ written essays (submitted with the application form) will be assessed and graded.
+• Essay assessment: Shortlisted applicants’ written essays (from the second part of the entrance exam) will be assessed and graded.
 All responses will be anonymised for review.

 • Online interview: Shortlisted applicants are required to appear for a 30-minute online interview.